 Get Android Studio and SDK tools for ARCore

 In Android Studio, go to Preferences > Appearance and Behavior > System Settings > Android SDK.

 Select the SDK Platforms tab and check Show Package Details.

-Google APIs Intel x86 Atom System Image API Level 27, version 4 or later.
+Google APIs Intel x86 Atom System Image API Level 27 or later.

 Select the SDK Tools tab and add Android Emulator 27.2.9 or later.

 Click OK to install the selected packages and tools.